-Connect the BSCM to the network with by the NSX cord:
+Connect the BSCM Modbus SL/ULP module to the communication network:

-- · To receive closing, opening, and reset commands from the circuit breaker. - To transmit the circuit breaker states: O (OFF), I (ON), Tripped by SDE.
+- To receive closing, opening, and reset commands from the circuit breaker. - To transmit the circuit breaker states: O (OFF), I (ON), Tripped by SDE.

-NOTE: The communicating motor mechanism has a specific reference (refer to LVPED221002EN ComPacT NSX, ComPacT INS/INV, MasterPacT NW DC - DC PV Catalog).
+NOTE: The communicating motor mechanism has a specific reference (refer to LVPED221002EN ComPacT NSX, ComPacT INS/INV, MasterPacT NW DC - DC PV Catalog, page 7).